Is there anything wrong with the sign? If so, what's the problem? Please explain.

 Watch Abbott and Costello do some mathematical hocus-pocus with multiplying 13 x 7 and getting an answer of 28.
-Explain how Costello cheated with place value to get an answer of 28.
+Explain how Costello came up with an answer of 28.

 What is the probability that in a room of 25 people that 2 people share the same birthday?
 Use the applet to determine the probability experimentally.

-At the Boutique shop the student plays the role of a store clerk who sells clothes.
-The main task is to handle the exchange of money and give correct change.
-In this example, the student is given $5.00 for an item that costs $4.22.
-The right change is 78¢.
-What are the different ways you could make the necessary change?
+In this shop the student plays the role of a store clerk who sells clothes.
+In the image, the student is given $5.00 for an item that costs $4.22.
+What are the different ways you make this change?

 Around the Earth Problem

-Seymour Papert in his seminal work "Mindstorms: Children, Computers and Powerful Ideas" (1980) writes about a classic problem from the perspective of trying to get inside and understand the mathematics behind our intuition that seems to go awry.
+Seymour Papert writes about a classic problem from the perspective of trying to understand the math behind our intuition that goes awry.

 You will see 9 line segments (or straws) of various lengths.
-Make as many unique triangles as you can using these segments.
-Determine when any three segments or straws make a triangle.
-What if 2 of the sides are equal?
+Make as many unique triangles using these segments.
+Determine when any three segments make a triangle.

-In this two-player e-example, students take timed turns racing to the end of each fraction line by moving one or more of their markers to sum to a given fraction value.
-Options include a pass and restart button.
+In this 2-player game, students take turns racing to the end of each fraction line by moving one or more of their markers to a given fraction value.

-The challenge in this activity is to see if the students can make a prediction about the likelihood of toothpicks landing on lines when dropped randomly using experimental and theoretical data.
-What does this have to do with circles?
-What's the Surprise?
+The challenge here is to see if the students can make a prediction about the likelihood of toothpicks landing on lines when dropped randomly.
+And it's connection to π.

 Pick a number, Add 11, multiply by 6, subtract 3, divide by 3, Add 5, Divide by 2, Subtract the original number.
+What did you get?
 Why is this called the Jinx puzzle?

 Today you are going to be a fraction that lives in Number Town.
-The ID card on your desk has your name on it (for example, 3/4) and a picture ID.
-Each of you belongs to a family.
 There are 5 families in the room.
-Your task is to find your family members and sit down with them.
+Your task is to find your family members.

 What is the relationship between the exterior angle and the non-adjacent angles of a triangle?